 This notice sets out how we use personal information about all visitors to members.tpt.org.uk (“the website”) and members of the Scheme (“you”), and your dependants and nominated beneficiaries.

 Please see section ‘1.
 Collection of your information’ for the type of information we may hold about you, and ‘2.
 How we use your information’ for the reasons for which we use your information.

-We are the Trustee of the Scheme, Verity Trustees Limited.
+We, Verity Trustees Limited (trading as TPT Retirement Solutions), are the Trustee of the Scheme and the controller of your personal information.
 We are committed to protecting your information and acting in accordance with your rights under data protection law.

 1.1 All website visitors